Your articles on dedication are puzzling to me

 but rather to

-explain the present situation that exists in
+explain the present situation that exists within

 questioning some teachings of the "faithful and discreet slave."
-An elder in my

 themselves, has resulted in "witch hunts" in many of the congregations.

-question, even the things not found in the Scriptures, thinking that if it was
+supported in the Scriptures, thinking that if it was

 not in the Bible then they must have received the information directly from

-Jehovah.
-But I have become painfully aware that the prophecies that Jehovah
+come to understand that the prophecies that Jehovah

 addresses to "my people" apply to